-Kindergarten age is dependent on several factors, which can make it tricky for parents wondering when do kids start kindergarten.
-Most school districts have guidelines on the earliest kindergarten age, but the ages that they suggest are not necessarily the best time for a child to start the pedagogical process.
+Kindergarten age is dependent on a host of complicated factors, which can make it tricky for parents trying to decide when their kids should start kindergarten.
+Most school districts have guidelines on the earliest kindergarten age, but that doesn’t mean the suggested age is necessarily the right time for any given child to start the pedagogical process.
 At kindergarten age, kids vary wildly in their development.
 Many children have the social, physical, and rudimentary academic skills necessary to start kindergarten by 5 or 6, but for kids who are born just before the cut-off date (making them the youngest kids in their class) or who are experiencing a slight delay, it may be better to wait a year.
 The needed skills aren’t just about academics, such as how well a kid can read and count.
 It’s more about reaching a certain level of self-sufficiency.

 “By the time children enter kindergarten, they should be able to perform self-care activities such as feeding themselves, going to the bathroom, and putting on their clothing and shoes independently,” says Garforth.
 “These skills should be practiced from a young age, and appropriate clothing should be selected for school so they can do use the bathroom and put a jacket on by themselves.”